MoebiusThrip/historian/README.md

 - Feynman's method treats all phases equally.
 Really it is the difference in phase between histories that matters.
 The model presented here, however, treats phase 0 and phase 180 paths very differently.
 This is a noted conceptual mismatch.
 For instance, the distance from the source to the detector is an integer number of units, and might be biasing the results.
 A successful model should produce a center concentration no matter the distance to the detector.
 This is yet to be tested.

+- There is also a lack of direction in this model.
+Since each step is random, there is no pervading velocity.
+It effectively is a diffusion based model.
+If each random jag is an additive component to a path in a particular direction, instead of the full story, this might resolve the other two issues above as well.

 ### But what about tunneling?